Introductory guidance to the contract of service, the written statement of particulars, and variations of the contractual terms

-On its own, the legal contract of employment offers a limited representation of the employment relationship, with employees contributing little to its terms beyond accepting them.
-In this sense, the psychological contract may be more influential as it governs the perceptions of the employer-employee relationship and influences how employees behave from day to day.
-At its core, the psychological contract is built on the everyday actions and statements made by both parties – the expectations and promises that anchor both positive and negative perceptions.
-It is intangible in nature – quite unlike the legal contract of employment signed by employers and employees.
+On its own, the legal contract of employment offers a limited representation of the employment relationship, with workers contributing little to its terms beyond accepting them.
+In this sense, the psychological contract may be more influential as it describes the perceptions of the relationship between employers and workers and influences how people behave from day to day.
+At its core, the psychological contract is built on the everyday actions and statements made by one party – and how they are perceived and interpreted by the other.
+It’s intangible by nature, unlike the legal contract of employment signed by employers and workers.

-This factsheet explores contemporary definitions of the psychological contract within the context of the 21st century employment relationship.
-It identifies ways that managers can bolster the psychological contract by listening to employees’ opinions and managing expectations effectively.
-The factsheet also considers the impact of the psychological contract on broader organisational strategy.
+This factsheet explores the psychological contract within the context of the 21st century employment relationship.
+It identifies ways that managers can bolster the psychological contract and its impact on broader organisation strategy.
+The factsheet also considers the role of HR in managing the psychological contract.

-The psychological contract emphasises that employment is a relationship between an employer and employee and not just a transaction regulated by a legal contract.
-As in any relationship, the mutual expectations, beliefs and obligations may be imprecise but need to be understood, respected, and managed.
-Indeed, unmet expectations affect the employee, organisation and their relationship.
+The psychological contract emphasises that the relationship between employers and workers is more than just a transaction regulated by a legal contract.
+As in any relationship, both parties have informal expectations of each other that – although unwritten – can significantly affect the length, and quality, of their relationship.

 What is the psychological contract?

-The term 'psychological contract' refers to mutual expectations, beliefs and obligations as perceived by the employer and the employee.
-The concept emerged in the early 1960s and is core to understanding employer-employee relations.
+The term 'psychological contract' refers to subjective expectations, beliefs and obligations, as perceived by the employer and the worker.
+The concept emerged in the early 1960s and is core to understanding the employment relationship.
+Although the notion of psychological contract describes the expectations of both employers and individual workers, the concept has been mainly studied from the perspective of the employee.

 Managers need to remember: